 Length of float therapy: 90-minutes

 What to bring: Just yourself!
-Healing Waters provides the towels, earplugs, shampoo, conditioner, body wash and hygiene products for your float.
+Healing Waters provides towels, earplugs, shampoo, conditioner, body wash and hygiene products for your float.
 There is also a room for you post-float that has a blow dryer, hair care products and toiletries.

 Backed By Science